 If a call or text seems questionable, report it to us at 800.834.0082.

 - Never provide your confidential information, such as Social Security Number or Date of Birth, to someone unless you have initiated the contact.

-- If you are contacted by phone or email and asked to confirm your confidential information, do not respond to the caller or the email.
-Contact the company back using the phone number found on your monthly statement or in the phone book.
+- If you are contacted by phone or email and asked to confirm your confidential information, do not respond.
+Contact the company using the phone number found on your monthly statement, the phone book or the company’s legitimate website.
 Do not use the phone number provided in the email correspondence or that the caller provides to you.

-- Do not use your confidential information as a Personal Identification Number (PIN) or a password.
+- Do not share passwords or your Personal Identification Number (PIN) with anyone.

 - When completing online applications or making purchases, ensure the website is utilizing encryption and the page shows as an “https” page.

 - Do not record your Social Security number on a check, traveler’s check, gift certificates, etc., unless required by law.